rackerlabs/docs-offerings/docs/api-reference/methods/get-volume-grids.rst

      - The date and time that the volume grid ends.
    * - volumeGrids.\ *link*
      - Object
-     - An info block that contains details about the link for the volume grids.
+     - An info block that contains details about the links for the results.
    * - volumeGrids.\ link.\ *href*
      - String
-     - The URL for the volume grids.
+     - The URL for the results.
    * - volumeGrids.\ link.\ *rel*
      - String
      - The relationship between the current document and the linked document.